History of Suresnes: Restoration

-The pediment of the “1812 building,” initially intended to decorate the church of Charles Forbin-Janson, now overlooks a military building.
+The pediment of the "1812 building", initially intended to decorate the church of Charles Forbin-Janson, now overlooks a military building.

-Because of his attachment to the former emperor, Mayor Bidard was forced to resign and was replaced, under the royal decree of January 13, 1815, by the owner Lefébure.
+Because of his attachment to the former emperor, Mayor Bidard was forced to resign and, under the royal decree of January 13, 1815, was replaced by the owner Lefébure.
 On April 15, 1816, the commander of the Seine National Guard, Baudron d'Issencourt, came to Suresnes to attend the blessing of the French flag and the inauguration of the bust of King Louis XVIII in the town hall.
 Ill-equipped and understaffed (two companies of 34 and 39 men), the Suresnes National Guard remained modest until Louis-Philippe I reassured its operation on a national level.

-Mont Valérien regained its religious vocation, with the Fathers of Mercy or Missionaries of France taking possession of the site in 1822, thanks to the King's approval, and relaunching pilgrimages around the Napoleonic-era building.
+Mont Valérien regained its religious vocation, with the Fathers of Mercy (Missionaries of France) taking possession of the site in 1822, thanks to the King's approval, and relaunching pilgrimages around the Napoleonic-era building.
 The château de Forbin-Janson had also been built on the hill in the previous century.
 It first belonged to the Marquise de Rochegude, then to her daughter, the Marquise de Forbin-Janson.
 The ultra-royalist bishop of Nancy, abbot, and primate of Lorraine, Charles de Forbin-Janson, inherited it during the Restoration and made it his country home.
-Around it, he created a park “planted with rare species” and a neo-Gothic chapel (now known as the “Chapelle des fusillés”).
-Having brought back relics from the Holy Land and rebuilt a calvary (facing east) and a Way of the Cross, in 1828 he planned to build a neo-Byzantine church, reusing a pediment erected in 1812 for the building commissioned by Napoleon, with a Christ sculpted by Jean-Pierre Cortot, who appears to Roman soldiers after the Resurrection.
+Around it, he created a park “planted with rare species” and a neo-Gothic chapel (now known as the "Chapelle des fusillés").
+Having brought back relics from the Holy Land and rebuilt a calvary (facing east) and a Way of the Cross in 1828, he planned to build a neo-Byzantine church, reusing a pediment erected in 1812 for the building commissioned by Napoleon, with a Christ sculpted by Jean-Pierre Cortot, who appears to Roman soldiers after the Resurrection.
 For Philippe Castagnetti, the reinstatement of the Calvary is an “expiatory monument to the crimes of a godless capital,” particularly those committed against the Church during the Revolution.
 The Mount Valérien pilgrimage regained great popularity, attracting thousands of people during the Feasts of the Cross; King Charles X even climbed the mountain barefoot, surrounded by young girls crowned with white flowers, banner-bearers, and Swiss guards.
 In addition to the True Cross relic, flasks containing water from the Dead Sea and the Jordan River are also on display.
 In the early 1840s, when the Thiers law provided for the creation of a fortress on the mountain, the bishop's unfinished church was destroyed, but the pediment was preserved and replaced on the façade of the 1812 building, garnished with columns that had previously adorned the sanctuary.
 His château is now part of the fortress.
 The abbot had endowed it with corner turrets, decorated with Lorraine crosses on the lintels of certain windows, a reminder of his role as primate from 1823 to 1830.